mongodb/terraform-provider-mongodbatlas/website/docs/r/search_deployment.html.markdown

 # Resource: mongodbatlas_search_deployment

-`mongodbatlas_search_deployment` provides a Search Node resource.
+`mongodbatlas_search_deployment` provides a Search Deployment resource.
 The resource lets you create, edit and delete dedicated search nodes in a cluster.

 -> **NOTE:** For details on supported cloud providers and existing limitations you can visit the [Search Node Documentation](https://www.mongodb.com/docs/atlas/cluster-config/multi-cloud-distribution/#search-nodes-for-workload-isolation).
 -> **NOTE:** Only a single search deployment resource can be defined for each cluster.